Open-Markets-Initiative/Directory/Organizations/A2X/Protocols/A2X/Fix.md

-## Fix: A2X Markets Order Entry Fix
+## Fix: A2X Markets Fix 4.2 Order Entry and Trade Reporting

 Fix 4.2 order entry protocol providing trading Members and third party vendors with order entry, order management, and negotiated trade reporting access to A2X Markets, implemented on Aquis Exchange software.